G-Professional/PS2-USB-C-PD-mod/README.md

   - connector of the psu to mobo is ambiguous, care must be taken to ensure orientation is correct.
   - personally, I dislike how incredibly tiny the trigger board is.
   - I wonder if there's a way to incorporate a power switch like stock.
+  - With the final design, the fitment is very tight.
+I'm not actually sure if the trigger module can be removed with out damaging it.

 Links:
  - USB C PD info